arpitbatra123/personal-website/posts/lodash-new-js.md

 In the above statement, we combined the use of _optional chaining_ and _nullish coalescing_ to achieve the same result that we were getting by using lodash or making the use of `&&` and `||` operators.
 If I am unable to access the property `name` from the `response` object, due to optional chaining, the name will have the default property `Todd` thanks to nullish coalescing.

-**So Can I go ahead and replace `lodash.get` in my app?**
+**So can I go ahead and replace `lodash.get` in my app?**

-Well, not really.
-As of today, 15th of December, 2019 Both the new JS features we talked about in this article are only at stage 3 of the [tc39](https://tc39.es/process-document/) proposal.
-This means that it will take a while before it ships in all browsers and we can use it.
-However, you can also use the following babel polyfills to use these features ahead of time - [1](https://babeljs.io/docs/en/babel-plugin-proposal-optional-chaining) and [2](https://babeljs.io/docs/en/babel-plugin-proposal-nullish-coalescing-operator).
+Sure, but first check out the browser support for the respective features [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator#Browser_compatibility) and [here](https://caniuse.com/#feat=mdn-javascript_operators_optional_chaining) and if you develop for browsers where they aren't supported, you'll have to polyfill them.

 Further Reading/References -